 The important thing is to think about your values and to do your monthly review of whether or not your spending is in accordance with your values.
 My previous blog described some spending strategies that definitely were frugal.
 And my first blog, My Story of Frugality: Breaking My Economic Dependence on My Job, explains the general philosophy behind my spending decisions.

 Dale S. Brown works on a portfolio of projects that empower people both in personal growth and political power.
-She lives in Washington, D.C. and is a guest blogger for the Center for a New American Dream.
+She lives in Washington, D.C. and is a guest blogger for New Dream.